-If a business has employees that regularly work on their own, personal safety devices are often the best option.
+If a business has employees that regularly work on their own, personal safety devices are often the best option to complement a lone worker safety policy.
 While PPE and training programs play an important role in creating a culture of safety in the workplace, it’s personal safety devices that allow lone workers to get help quickly if something goes wrong.

 What Is a Lone Worker Safety Device?